Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Alphabetize the moves in annotation lists
 - [x] Change athlete names to dropdown menu with option to add more in a dialogue
   - [x] Dropdown
   - [x] Dialogue